-Approval or denial of the application for a new lease is a discretionary action by the Commission.
+- 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant or former Lessee may be required to remove the single berth U-shaped floating boat dock, boat lift, ramp, utility outlet, piling, two-piling dolphin, and personal watercraft float and restore the premises to their original condition.
-Upon expiration or prior termination of the lease, the lessee has no right to a new lease or to renewal of any previous lease.

-- 2. This action is consistent with the "Meeting Evolving Public Trust Needs" Strategic Focus Area of the Commission's 2021-2025 Strategic Plan. - 3.
+If the Commission denies the application, the Applicant may be required to remove the single-berth floating boat dock, gangway, and three pilings and restore the premises to their original condition.
+Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease. - 2.
+This action is consistent with the "Meeting Evolving Public Trust Needs" and the "Leading Climate Activism" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
 Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).